-Finally, the proposed development includes the installation of on-site septic systems utilizing a 3000-gallon to serve the residence.
-The applicant's geologic consultants performed percolation tests and evaluated the proposed septic systems.
+Finally, the proposed development includes the installation of an on-site septic system to serve the residence.
+The applicant's geologic consultants performed percolation tests and evaluated the proposed septic system.
 The report concludes that the site is suitable for the septic system and there would be no adverse impact to the site or surrounding areas from the use of a septic system.
 Finally, the City of Malibu Environmental Health Department has given in-concept approval of the proposed septic system, determining that the system meets the requirements of the plumbing code.
 The Commission has found that conformance with the provisions of the plumbing code is protective of resources.